tj-tusharjain/azure-compute-docs/articles/virtual-machines/troubleshoot-maintenance-configurations.md

 #### Resolution

-In a static scope, it's crucial to avoid relying on outdated VM configurations.
-So, you have to ensure that the VM is up and running while the patch is getting installed.
-If the VM instance is recreated with the same name then prioritize reassigning configuration after you re-create VM instance.
+In a static scope, it is essential to avoid relying on outdated VM configurations.
+Therefore, it is imperative to ensure that the VM is up and running while the patch is being installed. **If the VM instance is recreated with the same name, it is crucial to prioritize reassigning the configuration after the VM instance is recreated.**

+**The system will automatically perform this action within 12 hours of recreation if not performed by the user.** If the maintenance configuration of the attached recreated VM is triggered within 12 hours of recreating the VM with the same name, a `ShutdownOrUnresponsive` error will be displayed.
+Therefore, it is recommended to either perform the aforementioned action or wait for 12 hours before applying the patch to the machine via maintenance configuration.

 ### Scheduled patching times out or fails